 Learn about Indigenous Peoples:

 Reconciliation is a daunting task.
 A relationship that has been dysfunctional for over 150 years is not going to be fixed overnight.
-Or over years.
+Or even years.
 It’s going to take decades.
-And it’s going to take a longterm commitment on the part of all Canadians over generations.
+And it’s going to take a long-term commitment on the part of all Canadians over generations.

 But being overwhelmed by the enormity or complexity of reconciliation is not a reason to not find some way of contributing or participating in reconciliation.

-Build a framework of understanding of what reconciliation is and what it is not so that you can identify opportunities that are a fit with you
+Build a framework of understanding of what reconciliation is and what it is not so that you can identify opportunities that work for you.

 While there remains significant work to be done, progress has been made.
 There have been some setbacks and there will be more along the way.
 But, we can’t let inertia take over when there are setbacks.
 It just means we have to work harder.
-I think working towards a better Canada for our children’s children is worth the effort.
+Working towards a better Canada for our children’s children is worth the effort.

 TRC Final Report, Vol 6, p 3